Your cookie preferences

 These social tariffs from Sky and NOW are only available to existing Sky and NOW customers, so you'll need to already be paying for a service from those providers in order to get your bill discounted.

-Virgin Media broadband
+Virgin Media Essentials

 For a monthly fee of £12.50, the Essential package supplies speeds of 15Mbps.
-With this speed, two people could stream HD video at once and there would still likely be enough bandwidth for social media scrolling at the same time.
+With this speed, two people could stream HD video at once, and there would still likely be enough bandwidth for social media scrolling at the same time.
 However, it’s still half the average speed you normally get from fibre broadband.

 If you're looking for a faster speed, Virgin also offers a 54Mbps Essential Plus package for £20 per month.
-The same conditions apply; a 30-day rolling contract and no mid-contract price rises.
+The same conditions apply: a 30-day rolling contract and no mid-contract price rises.
 54Mbps is a much more suitable speed for larger families where multiple people will be streaming, working or gaming at the same time.

 Am I eligible?